GeneralistDev/SSD2-Frontend/README.md

 ===
 This repository is the frontend to the RAPTIDE web tool.
 If you are looking for the backend repository then [click here](http://github.com/rlgod/SSD2-Backend).
 ## Demo
 For a short demo of the working product see our [YouTube Demo](https://www.youtube.com/watch?v=FUUVBXXRfRU)
+## Tutorial
+The demo follows a similar process to this tutorial.
+After loading the website:
+* Click the App Properties element type on the palette, then click anywhere on the main canvas area to place it.
+* Set the application name and navigation times in the attribute bar while the app properties element is selected.
+* Click on the screen element in the palette, and place it on the canvas.
+Again set the desired properties, including titles and elements for the screen.
+* Repeat for any number of screens you desire.
+* Once finished, press the 'Download Apk' button.

 ## Architecture
 This [architecture document](https://docs.google.com/document/d/1ymm5JxymRaUHveXnVgvbNbWf8D08Hx2GNmioxPNem50/edit#heading=h.br3fwomvrzib) outlines the structure of both parts of the RAPTIDE program.
 ##Setup and Dependencies